tideways/shopware6-benchmarking/README.md

 > against live production environments yet.

 This repository contains several components for Shopware 6 performance benchmarking based on the [load-testing tool Locust](https://locust.io).
+The result is a generated PDF (or HTML) report, offering a high level assessment of a Shopware shops performance and scalability.

 Locust is run wrapped through a PHP 8.1 CLI tool that performs the necessary initializations and manages the input and output data to the scenario.
 In addition Docker can be used to run